JeremyRubin/rubin.io/bitcoin/_posts/0000-00-00-upgradable-nops-flaw.md

 See where the problem lies?
-If we ever *did* get around to a future upgrade here, then old miners who refuse to upgrade would be more than happy to accept invalid transactions into their mempool, and then following the fork, would end up mining invlaid blocks leading to potential network partitions.
+If we ever *did* get around to a future upgrade here, then old miners who refuse to upgrade would be more than happy to accept invalid transactions into their mempool, and then following the fork, would end up mining invalid blocks leading to potential network partitions.

 That would be bad!
 Let's not do that.